TCW22: Building a TEI Release

 release.

-The Release Notes ought to list changes that affect ODD customizations even when they do not affect the resulting schemata, such as (but not limited to) the renaming of a class,
+they do not affect the resulting schemata, such as (but not limited to) the renaming

-Add the new file into the repository with git
+Add the new file into the repository with git add

-Review all issues labelled as Release Blocker (red label) At least one week before releasing, we enter a review period, during which the only
+At least one week before releasing, we enter a review period, during which the only

 changes made to the code to be released should be to fix errors, rather than to add new

 features.
-Release branches for the TEI and Stylesheets repos will be created by the release technician, to which ONLY
+Release branches for the TEI and Stylesheets repos will be created by the

-release-blocking bug fixes and corrections to typographical errors will be pushed.
-The
+release technician(s), to which ONLY release-blocking bug fixes and corrections to

-release technician should announce a temporary hold on pushes to the dev branches on the
+temporary hold on pushes to the dev branches on the Council list, then create the

-Council list, then create the branches and push it to GitHub using the following commands, once in the
+release branches and push it to GitHub using the following commands, once in the TEI

-TEI repo and once in the Stylesheets repo:
+repo and once in the Stylesheets repo: git checkout dev (make sure you

-git checkout dev (make sure you start from the dev branch) or if you have the dev branch
+start from the dev branch) or if you have the dev branch checked out, git

-git checkout -b release-X.X.X
+uncommitted changes. git checkout -b release-X.X.X

 git push -u origin release-X.X.X

-Immediately after the release branches have been pushed,
+Immediately after the release branches have been pushed, the release technician(s)

-the release technician should inform the Council
+should inform the Council list

-systems to add a build of the release branch so that commits
+and ask the maintainers of the TEI Jenkins systems to add a build of the release branch

-release schedule.
-Remember that the maintainers (currently
+schedule.
+Remember that the maintainers (currently Martin Holmes, Peter Stadler, and

-Martin Holmes, Peter Stadler, and Raffaele Viglianti) may not be on the Council
+Raffaele Viglianti) may not be on the Council list.
+Verify with the maintainers that

-list.
-Verify with the maintainers that all Jenkins servers are functioning properly.
+both Jenkins servers are functioning properly.

 Pushes to the release branch should be merged back into dev regularly: